 - Step1: Take a healthy cutting of at least 3-4 inch length.

 - Step2: Fill a pot with clean sand or use the potting mix discussed above.

-- Step3: Dip the cuttings in rooting hormone.
-At least cover 1-inch stem properly with good quality rooting powder.
+- Step3: Dip the cuttings in the rooting hormone.
+At least cover the 1-inch stem properly with good-quality rooting powder.

 - Step4: Water the soil or sand properly.
-The pot should be well-drained and completely clean from any pest and fungus.
-I recommend you to add a pinch of anti-fungal powder with the water to prevent any infestation.
+The pot should be well-drained and completely clean from any pests and fungi.
+I recommend you add a pinch of anti-fungal powder with the water to prevent any infestation.

 - Step5: Make some holes in the wet soil mix with the help of a stick or any used pen.
-The holes should be at least 1-1.5 inch deep.
+The holes should be at least 1-1.5 inches deep.

 - Step6: Place the cutting carefully in the holes.
 Press the soil mix to make the cuttings stand firm.

 - Step7: Again water the cuttings of gomphrena thoroughly.
 Keep watering the cuttings regularly for the next 15-20 days.

 - Step8: when you see the development of new leaves and stems in the cutting, it is time to propagate the gomphrena cutting to new pots.

 - Step9: Carefully take out the cuttings from the sand or soil mix.
 Avoid disturbing the root formation.
 Place the cutting in water until you report them in-ground or in the container.